ramblinrocketclub/website/content/_index.md

 ## High Powered Rocketry

 High Power Rocketry helps students at Georgia Tech build and launch their own high power rockets and get certifications from the National Association of Rocketry.
+Students get the unique opportunity to work with all parts of rockets including structures, avionics and recovery.
+High powered rockets frequently fly anywhere between 5,000 to 15,000 feet and range anywhere from 4' to 10' tall!

 ## Georgia Tech Experimental Rocketry